Synell/PERT-Maker/README.md

 ----------------------------------------------------------------------

 PERT Maker is a simple tool to create PERT diagrams.
-It is written in Python and uses the Qt framework.
+It is written in Python and uses the PySide framework.

 ## Requirements